jeptoo40/Gym/README.md

-A simple Gym Management System built with **HTML, CSS, PHP, and MySQL**.
+A  Gym Management System built with **HTML & UI/UX, CSS, PHP, and MySQL**.
 This project helps gyms manage members, trainers, bookings, and nutrition plans efficiently.